-To do this, you need to create a JSON file which contains all the necessary cloud credentials.
+To do this, you need to create a JSON or YAML file which contains all the necessary cloud credentials.
 This will depend on your cloud type.
 For more information, refer to the Builders section of the documentation.

 Once this file is ready, you create the cloud account on UForge by running the command account create.
+The following example assumes you have created a YAML file, but you can also use JSON.

 '''

-$ hammr account create --file aws-account.json
+$ hammr account create --file aws-account.yml

-Validating the template file [aws-account.json] ...
+Validating the template file [aws-account.yml] ...

-OK: Syntax of template file [aws-account.json] is ok
+OK: Syntax of template file [aws-account.yml] is ok

 Create account for 'ami'...

 OK: Account create successfully for [ami]

 '''